bertyhell/element-height-observer/readme.md

 This library allows you to add an observer for page or element height.
 Each time the page changes height, a callback will be called.

-No dependencies, total library minified is less than 700 bytes
+No dependencies, total library minified is less than 0.9 KB

 ## Install